kide-vm/kide/lib/ruby/README.md

 The ruby layer is really all about defining classes for every kind of statement, thus "typing" the syntax tree, and making it concrete.

-## to Vool
+## to Sol

-In our nice layers, we are on the way down to Vool, a simplified version of oo.
+In our nice layers, we are on the way down to Sol, a simplified version of oo.

 It has proven handy to have this layer, so the code for transforming each object is in the class representing that object.
 (As one does in oo, again imho).